MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 This file has to be linked with the MicroEJ Platform runtime file (``microejruntime.a``) and a third-party C project, called the Board Support Package (BSP), to obtain the final binary file (the Executable).
-For more information, please consult the :ref:`MicroEJ build process overview <build_process_overview>`.
+For more information, please consult the :ref:`MicroEJ build process overview <fig_overall-process>`.

 The BSP connection can be configured by defining 4 folders where the following files are located: